Do Go On - 163 - WW2 Badass Audie Murphy

 Okay.

-What's the red here, one then?
+What's the red hair one then?

-The lightning bolt is the red here as well.
 Who's the thin young Duke?

 The thin white Duke.

-I love that he, it's just so funny that he had all those personas.
+It's just so funny that he had all those personas.

 What a man.